Clinical Associate Professor & Director of Dispute Resolution

 Prior to her work at SMU, she worked as a program director for the Center for Public Policy Dispute Resolution at the University of Texas School of Law.
 She provided a wide range of ADR services including multi-party mediation to governmental agencies, policymakers and others involved in public disputes.
 Through her work at CPPDR, she served as a visiting faculty member at Hiroshima University.

-As a licensed clinical psychologist, Dr. Gilmore has worked in clinical, teaching, training, supervisory and consulting roles in a wide variety of settings including academic, workplace, private practice, community and health care.
+As a licensed clinical psychologist, Dr. Snyder has worked in clinical, teaching, training, supervisory and consulting roles in a wide variety of settings including academic, workplace, private practice, community and health care.

 She continues to consult and deliver training and professional presentations both nationally and internationally.
 Her areas of specialization include conflict engagement, human rights, communication and cross-cultural issues.